 Funny Story: I actually have started traveling full time since writing this post awhile back.
 I sold or got rid of most of my stuff, and now I travel from place to place through house sitting.
 The timing was right and I felt it was something I should try.
 Just goes to show that things and opinions can change.

 We’re always our worst critic.
 I know that.
 I tell that to others when they’re being too hard on themselves.
 But that doesn’t mean I still don’t beat myself up.
 I see what others are doing or writing and think, I’ve done similar things.
 Why don’t get I get the same responses?
 Why do they get so many more page views than I do??
 WTF??

-I know I’m not a full time traveler and can’t knock out as many posts a week as others do.
 I know others have been doing this a lot longer than I have.
-I know, I know.
+I know.
 But it’s still hard not to get bummed about my progress.
 I remember talking on separate occasions to fellow bloggers G of Travel with G and Mel of Footsteps on the Globe and we were all having the same insecurities.
 We knew, and told each other multiple times, that we couldn’t compare ourselves to others.
 We do what we can according to our lifestyles.

 Sometimes I need a night on the couch, watching a movie, eating a grilled cheese, and drinking white wine.
 But then I feel guilty.
 Guilty that I could have been working on a post.
 I feel like I wasted a few hours and was so unproductive.
 This is why other bloggers are doing so much better than I am.
 And yet, I know that sometimes you just need a break.
 I know that if I don’t take those breaks that I’ll go bat shit crazy.